Adjusted Expected Improvement for Cumulative Regret Minimization in Noisy Bayesian Optimization: The Expected Improvement-Cost (EIC) algorithm

 The general form of EI acquisition function, after $n$ observations has been evaluated is

-where $\xi_n$ is called the incumbent value. (\ref{EIacq}) quantifies the expected gain over the incumbent $\xi_n$ if $\bx$ is sampled in the next iteration.
-In the noise-free BO setting, $\xi_n$ is usually selected as the current best observed function value: $\xi_n = \max_{1 \leq i \leq n} f(\bx_i)$.
+where $\xi_n$ is the incumbent value and $\omega_{n}^2$ is the signal variance parameter.
+In the noise-free BO setting, the incumbent $\xi_n$ is usually selected as the current best observed function value: $\xi_n = \max_{1 \leq i \leq n} f(\bx_i)$.
 When the observations are corrupted by homogenous noises, the noise-free function values are not observable, and a natural replacement is the current best (noisy) observation: $\xi_n = \max_{1 \leq i \leq n} y_i$.
 However, this can make the acquisition function very unstable due to the observation noises.
-To address this issue, \cite{HANZ06} proposed to multiply (\ref{EIacq}) by a factor of $\sigma_n(\bx)/\sqrt{\sigma_n^2(\bx)+\sigma^2}$, so that the acquisition function is discounted according to the noise level $\sigma^2$.
-Another possible remedy is to rely on the GP model, for example \cite{BCF10} and \cite{WF14} suggested to use the best posterior mean $\max_{\bx \in D} \mu_{n}(\bx)$ as the incumbent, and \cite{PGRC13} recommended a quantile-based incumbent $\max_{1 \leq i n} \mu_n(\bx_i) - \Phi^{-1}(\beta)\sigma_n(\bx_i)$ with quantile level parameter $\beta = 0.5$ or $0.9$.
+To address this issue, \cite{HANZ06} proposed to multiply (\ref{EIacq}) by a factor of $\sigma_n(\bx)/\sqrt{\sigma_n^2(\bx)+\lambda^2}$, so that the acquisition function is discounted according to the parameter $\lambda^2$.
+Another possible remedy is to rely on the GP model, for example \cite{BCF10} and \cite{WF14} suggested to use the best posterior mean $\max_{\bx \in D} \mu_{n}(\bx)$ as the incumbent, and \cite{PGRC13} recommended a quantile-based incumbent $\max_{1 \leq i \leq n} \mu_n(\bx_i) - \Phi^{-1}(\beta)\sigma_n(\bx_i)$ with quantile level parameter $\beta = 0.5$ or $0.9$.
+In our EIC algorithm, we adopt the approach of \cite{BCF10} and \cite{WF14}, but adapt it by considering the current best posterior mean at only the observed locations as the incumbent.
+Specifically, we define the incumbent value after $n$ observations as:

-In our EIC algorithm, we suggest an optimistic estimation of the current best function value as the incumbent, which leads to a conservative estimation of the acquisition function \eqref{EIacq}.
-This incumbent is defined as follows.
-In the noisy BO setting, it is possible that a point is evaluated more than once (i.e., replicated multiple times), and we let $M_n$ denote the total number of unique points that have been evaluated when there are $n$ total observations.
-For the $i$-th unique evaluated point ($1 \leq i \leq M_n$), let $t_i^n$ and $\bar{y}_i^n$ denote its number of replications and sample average after $n$ total observations, respectively.
-We define the incumbent value after $n$ observations as

-in which $b > 0$ is a user-specified parameter.
-When the observations are corrupted with homogenous noises (see Section \ref{section:background}), the sample average $\bar{y}_i^n$ follows a normal distribution with mean $f(\bx_i)$ and standard deviation $\sigma/\sqrt{t_i^n}$, therefore, $U_i^n$ can be viewed as an upper confidence bound on the function value $f(\bx_i)$ where $b$ controls the confidence level.
-Moreover, $U_i^n$ exhibits a good convergence property: As $t_i^n$ increases, $\sigma/\sqrt{t_i^n}$ gradually decreases to 0, and hence $U_i^n$ converges to its true function value $f(\bx_i)$ by the law of large numbers.
-Our proposed incumbent value \eqref{incum} is an optimistic estimation of the current best function value.
-It does not rely on the GP model, and is more robust in the presence of model misspecification.
-As for the confidence parameter $b$, we suggest the following requirement: